 What is hosting?

-Hosting simply means putting your site on the internet so other people can visit it.
+Hosting simply means putting your project on the internet so other people can visit it as a website.
 When you “publish” a project, Bolt takes the files you’ve created and makes them available at a live web address anyone can open in their browser.
 Bolt hosting lets you publish your project to a live URL in seconds, with a free .bolt.host included.
-No third-party account of any kind is needed: Bolt handles everything.
+No third-party account is required: Bolt handles everything.

 Who can use Bolt hosting?